 Using shift operations as a surrogate for multiply or divide may produce an unexpected value when the sign bit is changed or when value bits are lost.
 This vulnerability is related to 6.15 Arithmetic wrap-around error [FIF] .

-Cross reference
+Related coding guidelines

-CWE[8]:
+CWE [7]: